mylofi/local-data-lock/BUNDLERS.md

 });
 ```

 This plugin works for the `astro dev` (dev-server), as well as `astro build` / `astro preview` modes.
-In all cases, it copies the WebAuthn-Local-Client (`@lo-fi/webauthn-local-client`) dependency bundle file (`/dist/bundlers/walc-external-bundle.js`) into the `public/` directory of your project root, as well as the `dist/` directory when running a build.
+In all cases, it copies the `@lo-fi/local-data-lock/dist/bundlers/walc-external-bundle.js` file into the `public/` directory of your project root, as well as the `dist/` directory when running a build.
 It also injects an inline `<script>` element into the `<head>` of all generated pages, which dynamically loads the `/walc-external-bundle.js` script file (which has all the dependencies WALC needs).

 **Note:** At present, this plugin is not configurable in any way (i.e., calling `LDL()` above with no arguments).
-If something about its behavior is not compatible with your Astro project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `local-data-lock/bundler-plugins/astro.mjs` plugin and make necessary changes.
+If something about its behavior is not compatible with your Astro project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `@lo-fi/local-data-lock/bundler-plugins/astro.mjs` plugin and make necessary changes.

 ### Vite Plugin